Jakub-Czaderski/Cosmic-Piracy-Theory/readme_interactive.md

 * **Conserved Core Theft:** New universes cannot spawn out of nothing.
 The engine couples the multi-bubble flux strictly to a proportional mass-raub channel.
 High curvature tension forces the expanding daughter manifolds to instantaneously *steal* hypermassive anchors ($\text{HMNCs}$) via an exponential saturation matrix, draining the parent metric's energy density.
 * **The Scale-Invariance of Nothingness:** Initializing without mass triggers scale-invariant boundary rules.
 Rejecting the primordial core formation at Scenario 0 removes the metric's temporal clocks, forcing an instantaneous Conformal Cyclic Reset (CCC) back to the Ur-Genesis node.

-### 4. Proportional RAM Snapshot Sampling (12 out of 9540)
+### 4. Proportional RAM Snapshot Sampling (12 out of active manifolds)

 The parallel universes generated during the continuous, time-sliced loop are no longer generated using placeholder random values.
 * **True Snapshot Inheritance:** Choosing the Multiverse Crossover (`[j]`) displays exactly 12 deterministic snapshots sampled directly from the total generated spacetimes.
 * **Stellar Transformation (Fusions-Kanal):** These side-universes inherit the precise core assets of the birth phase.
 If a snapshot exhibits a high star-formation frequency modifier ($\text{SF\_Mod} > 1.0$), the intermediate cores ($\text{IMNCs}$ and $\text{SMNCs}$) are mathematically *consumed* (reduced), proving that primordial seeds have been successfully transformed into active stellar oases.
 * **CPT Age Inversion:** Antimatter slots ($[A]$) experience a mirrored space-time metric.
 Their observable age is chiral-inverted via a wave boundary dumper.
 * **Isotropic Stochastic GW Background (1–10 mm Spectrum):** The abrupt metric cavitation during anchor detachment triggers an instantaneous geometric expansion wave.
-This leaves an unmaskable observational footprint: a highly specific, isotropic stochastic background of millimeter-wavelength relic gravitational waves, cleanly rendered via scientific notation (`:.3e`).
+This leaves an unmaskable observational footprint: a highly specific, isotropic stochastic background of millimeter-wavelength relic gravitational waves, cleanly rendered via scientific notation.

-### 5. Determinstic Timeline Regression (Temporal Backup Bounce)
+### 5. Deterministic Timeline Regression (Temporal Backup Bounce)

 The kernel implements a historical state snapshot profile to facilitate true, non-linear timeline testing.
 Choosing the **Temporal Bounce (`[b]`)** does not merely alter the floating clock boundary; it actively restores the frozen ancestral seeding parameters (`backup_hmnc`, `backup_umnc`, etc.) captured at the genesis node of the active aeon.
 The engine then utilizes Numba-compiled execution loops to automatically scale down the micro-cycle density and recalculate the entirety of the structural matrix up to the regressed epoch, allowing the operator to dynamically verify core distribution and avoid permanent vacuum traps.